Redocly/redoc/docs/redoc-faq.md

 In order to speed up browser load times:

-  1. Make sure you have updated to the latest version of ReDoc.
+  1. Update to the latest version of ReDoc.
   2. Create separate OpenAPI definitions for each endpoint.
   3. Host each endpoint on a separate instance of ReDoc.